MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M06Lab01_Sequences.md

 NEW LAB

-## Task 1: Create a sequence for a low-grade lead
+## Exercise 3.2: Create a sequence for a low-grade lead

 One of the sellers on your team has expressed difficulty making contact with a lead.
 You want to help coach them on effective ways to improve their relationship with the customer and nurture the deal to a successful close.
 You suggest three ways to help the seller: